musicnark/mcn-bike-reviews-search/docs/postman/README.md

 ## Limits

-These artefacts are intentionally not exhaustive.
+These artefacts are intentionally non-exhaustive.
 They demonstrate API documentation structure and core request/response shapes, but do not attempt to document every source data field, every data quality edge case, or every possible error response.